 Lower Powered Motorcycle

 Generally speaking, the more powerful the engine, the higher your premiums will be.
-If you have yet to purchase your motorcycle, consider getting one that is 125cc or less as you will pay a noticeably lower rate than one that is more powerful.
+If you have yet to purchase your motorcycle, consider getting one 125cc or less, as you will pay a noticeably lower rate than one that is more powerful.
 This is because statistics show that more powerful motorcycles are also more likely to get into accidents.

 State Minimum Coverage

-If you owned the bike outright and did not take out a loan to make the purchase, you can opt for the state minimum coverage which can save you a considerable amount compared to paying for comprehensive coverage.
-Keep in mind that the minimum requirement for the state is the liability and perhaps uninsured motorist which means any damage you cause to your motorcycle in an accident that was your fault will not be covered.
+If you owned the bike outright and did not take out a loan to make the purchase, you can opt for the state minimum coverage, saving you a considerable amount compared to paying for comprehensive coverage.
+Remember that the minimum requirement for the state is the liability and perhaps uninsured motorist, which means any damage you cause to your motorcycle in an accident that was your fault will not be covered.

 Limited Driving Time

-If you only drive your motorcycle during certain times of the year such as the summer months, then you can have your bike insured only for that time.
+If you only drive your motorcycle during certain times of the year, such as the summer months, you can have your bike insured only for that time.

 In many parts of the country, most people do not drive their motorcycles during the late fall, winter, and early months of the spring.
 By only driving it six months out of the year, you can save a bundle on your insurance.